 Can I smoke lamb jerky for added flavour?

 Yes!
 Create a makeshift home smoker with a large, deep roasting tin – something you don’t mind getting scorched.
-Pop whatever you’re wanting to smoke, from heather to wood chips, into one corner of the tin (placed on a heatproof surface – ideally outdoors!) and lay your cured meat (before dehydrating) flat next to it.
+Pop whatever you want to smoke, from heather to wood chips, into one corner of the tin (placed on a heatproof surface – ideally outdoors!) and lay your cured meat (before dehydrating) flat next to it.
 Cover with good quality kitchen foil (poor quality might catch fire) and make two holes in the corners at opposite ends.

 Light the heather (or chips) and loosely cover the hole nearest the flames with more foil.
 This will create a chimney effect and the smoke will travel over the meat and out the other hole.